China bans coal imports from North Korea

 Strained relations

-In their first meeting, new US Secretary of State Rex Tillerson on Friday stressed to Chinese Foreign Minister, Wang Yi, the growing threat posed by North Korea's nuclear and missile programs.
+In their first meeting, new US Secretary of State Rex Tillerson on Friday stressed to the Chinese Foreign Minister, Wang Yi, the growing threat posed by North Korea's nuclear and missile programs.

 Tillerson urged China to "use all available tools to moderate North Korea's destabilizing behavior," said acting US State Department spokesman Mark Toner.